NoorUlAinShaikh/projectDebugsBunny/README.md

 -   You may login as a user or an admin.
 Users will be presented a list of available quizes from which they can choose and attempt the quiz.
--   Admins have the baility to create quiz but they can't attempt any listed quizes.
+-   Admins have the ability to create quiz but they can't attempt any listed quizes.
 -   To be a part of the Admin community you have to clear a home-brewed quiz.
 Admin Registration page will be live soon!

 ## Tech Stack